|

 By Sue Heath

-Excerpted from the Northern Echo; 12 March 2008
+Excerpted from The Northern Echo; 12 March 2008

 Louise English as Hackl's love interest, Irene Molloy, sang beautifully and